lapwinglabs/prok/Readme.md

 ## Not supported

-* exporting configuration to upstart, systemd, etc.
+* Exporting configuration to upstart, systemd, etc.
-* starting multiple jobs of the same type (accepting PRs)
+* Starting multiple jobs of the same type (accepting PRs)

 ## CLI